J-Rebs/Cursor-Demo/README.md

-# 10-K Risk Analysis Tool
+# 10-K Risk Section Sentiment Analysis Tool

 A tool for analyzing risk factors from 10-K filings using AI.
 This tool processes PDF files of 10-K filings to find the most negative words and sentences in 10K filings from Apple.